 While it might be winter in the Southern Hemisphere, in the North they’re gearing up for summer.
 Summer in the US is the perfect time to take an Alaska cruise.
 If you’ve got a healthy budget and an appetite for stunning vistas, amazing hiking and wildlife encounters then an Alaska cruise is a wonderful choice.
 Don’t scrimp on an inside cabin.
 Opt for an oceanview or balcony stateroom so you can gaze at the glaciers and fiords.
 Alaska cruises run from May to September so you could also plan one for the September school holidays and cruise prices are slightly cheaper in September after American kids are back in school.
-Our friends at Travel with Bender went on an Alaska cruise in September and it was fantastic!
-Read their post here.

 Travel Tip: Wondering what to pack for an Alaska Cruise?
 Read through my dream packing list here.